senorkrabs/aws-management-and-governance-samples/AWSSystemsManager/CentralizedPatchManagement/README.md

 # Operational Management: Inventory, Patching, and Compliance

 # TODO

-[] Changes to inventory
+[] Add an additional template for attaching policies to existing instance profiles (this can currently be done using SSM QuickSetup but a template can be provided here for convenience)

-[] Template for attaching instance profile and policies to existing profiles
+[] Additional sample Athena queries for inventory and patch reporting, including queries that can identify EC2 instances that aren't currently inventoried in Systems Manager

-[] Additional sample Athena queries for inventory and patch reporting
+[] Update documentation screenshots - Most of the instructions have been updated but there may be additional edits and cleanup

-[] Update documentation screenshots, verify instructions
+[] Test inventory behavior with/without performing inventory during patching.
+Confirm if inventory consistently runs without creating an association and executing it in the automation.

-[] Test inventory behavior with/without performing inventory during patching
+[] Support for On-demand patching across multiple accounts and regions - currently the patching is done on a cron-based schedule

 # Overview